-- 11. The 151-foot-6-inch-tall self-supporting lattice tower authorized herein will replace the existing 152-foot-7-inch-tall tower.
+11. The 151-foot-6-inch-tall self-supporting lattice tower authorized herein will replace the existing 152-foot-7-inch-tall tower.
 The 151-foot-6-inch-tall tower will be a self-supporting open lattice truss type with a triangular cross section.
 It will have a leg-to-leg distance at its base of approximately 19 feet and at its top of approximately 4 feet 8 inches.
-The tower will support a total of 15 antennas, including 10 linear radio antennas, one planar microwave antenna, one parabolic dish microwave antenna, two directional antennas, a two-bay FM broadcast antenna, plus a cable ladder for cables serving the antennas. - 12.
-Of the 15 antennas that will be on the tower, seven will be owned by Franklin County Emergency Services, four will be owned by Saranac Lake Police Department, three will be owned by North Country Public Radio, and one owner is unknown.
+The tower will support a total of 15 antennas, including 10 linear radio antennas, one planar microwave antenna, one parabolic dish microwave antenna, two directional antennas, a two-bay FM broadcast antenna, plus a cable ladder for cables serving the antennas.

+- 12. Of the 15 antennas that will be on the tower, seven will be owned by Franklin County Emergency Services, four will be owned by Saranac Lake Police Department, three will be owned by North Country Public Radio, and one owner is unknown. - 13.
+The project sponsor confirms that the existing tower can be removed during winter conditions.